aikide/BigDataLab1/readme.txt

  *  *  Necessary: No
  *  *  Values: '-s', ''
  *  *  Default value: ''.
- *  *  Details: If file has delimiter, different from usual comma & space (', '), it could be set to:
+ *  *  Details: If file has delimiter, different from usual comma (','), it could be set to:
  *  *           -s - space symbol (' ')
+ *  <transactionTypeOfFileFlag>:
+ *  *  Necessary: No
+ *  *  Values: '-t', ''
+ *  *  Default value: ''.
+ *  *  Details: If file is consists of lines of 0 and 1, which is representation of transactions occurred, this flag
+ *  *           could be set to -t.
+If representation consists of rows of numbers of elements in transaction, no value
+ *  *           no value needed (default representation).
  *  <returnedAnswerIndicator>:
  *  *  Necessary: No
  *  *  Values: '-c', '-f'